groupserver/gs.profile.status.change/README.rst

 * The title.
 Next to the title is a **Admin** link, if the recipient is a group administrator.

-* The start of the **About** text, if set.
-If there is no about text and the recipient is the administrator then he or she is encouraged to set the *About* text.

 * If the **privacy** is too strict (secret and more than 12 people, same as the encouragement [#encouragement]_) and the recipient is the *site* administrator then a suggestion is